Ongoing Summary of Enforcement Matters from the City's Inspector General

 In the twenty-sixth matter, Case Nos.
 23067.IG.1, -.2, and -.3, and .4, after its investigation, the IG referred this matter to the Board on December 30, 2023, and petitioned the Board for a probable cause finding.
 The matter involves three (3) employees from the same City department; the IG concluded that one of them had a prohibited financial interest in City contracts, in violation of §2-156-110(a), and that the others knew of this violation but failed to report it to the IG as required by §2-156-018(a).
 At its January 2024 meeting, the Board voted 5-0 to refer the matter back to the IG, because the evidence adduced in the IG’s investigation appears to show that a fourth employee from the same department also violated §2-156-018(a) by failing to report the violation to the IG.
 The Board requested that the IG review its investigation, and if it agrees with the Board, to properly petition the Board for a probable cause finding with respect to that fourth employee.
 At its May 2024 meeting, the Board voted 4-0 to find probable cause that all four employees violated various provisions of the Ordinance: the first, for having a prohibited financial interest in City business by owning a company that was a contractor to the employee’s department (in violation of §2-156-110); the other three, as having failed to report the unlawful activity to the IG as required by §2-156-018(a).
 One (1) met with the Board in July; two (2) met with the Board at its September meeting.
 The Board voted 5-0 at its September 2024 meeting to continue the matter, and consider the responses provided by the subject of 23067.IG.1.

 The thirty-fourth matter, Case 24020.IG, was referred to the Board for a probable cause finding on August 27, 2024.
 After its investigation, the IG concluded that a former City employee failed to disclose financial interests in real estate located in the City on three (3) Statements of Financial Interests filed in 2019, 2020, and 2021, in violation of the law.
 At its September 2024 meeting, the Board voted 5-0 to find probable cause.
 At its September 2024 meeting, the Board voted 5-0 to find probable cause.
-The subject is entitled to meet with and/or present evidence to the Board at its November meeting to attempt to rebut that finding.
-The subject is entitled to meet with and/or present evidence to the Board to attempt to rebut that finding.
-The Board is again attempting to serve the subject with notice of its finding, so the case is continued.
+The subject was entitled to meet with and/or present evidence to the Board at its November or December meeting to attempt to rebut that finding.
+Despite the Board’s repeated attempts to serve the subject with the probable cause finding and advise them of their rights, the subject never responded.
+Thus, at its December 2024 meeting, the Board, taking the subject’s non-response as an admission, voted 5-0 to find that the subject violated the Ordinance three (3) times and assessed the maximum fine for each violation: $2,000 for the 2019 violation, and $5,000 each for the 2020 and 2021 violations, for a total of $12,000, and to send the matter to the Law Department to draft charges to enforce the Board’s determination in a confidential administrative hearing pursuant to §2-156-392.

 A NOTE ON CONFIDENTIALITY: